rubenhortas/rubenhortas.github.io/_posts/2022-09-09-configuring-awesome-wm.md

 In this section we will edit the ~/.config/awesome/rc.lua file.

 ## Setting the theme
-We need to set our theme path as the parameter passed to beautitul.init:
+We need to set our theme path as the parameter passed to beautiful.init:

 ```lua
 beautiful.init("/home/ruben/.config/awesome/themes/ruben/theme.lua")